niaid/viral_variant_pipeline/README.md

 # viral_variant_pipeline

-This viral variant pipeline and dependancies have been packaged on a docker image https://www.docker.com/ to allow it to run on your local machine.
-To be able to use it you will need to create a dockerhub account https://hub.docker.com/
+This viral variant pipeline and dependancies have been packaged on a [docker](https://www.docker.com/) image  to allow it to run on your local machine.
+To be able to use it you will need a [dockerhub](https://hub.docker.com/) account.

 ## Setup
 This only needs to do be done once OR if the image has been changed and you want to run the updated version.